c-atagec/myblog/content/blog/loading-local-fonts-with-vue-cli-4.md

 +++
-title = "How to Load Local Fonts with Vue CLI 4 in Vue 3" date = "2021-05-16T15:29:58+03:00"
+title = "How to Load Local Fonts with Vue CLI 4 in Vue 3" date = "2021-05-16T15:29:58+03:00" description= "In this post we're going to learn how to use our local fonts in our Vue 3 application using Vue CLI 4"

 #
 # description is optional